With its warm and fruity smell, this black tea sounded lovely for a brisk afternoon!

-Infusion 4 (1 minute and 30 seconds): The earthy note was more predominate with a hint of sweetness and astringency.
+Infusion 4 (1 minute and 30 seconds): The earthy note was more predominant with a hint of sweetness and astringency.

 Infusion 6 (2 minutes): The flavour was starting to wane and the liquor was more of a brown colour.
-It tasted woody with some faint roasted note.
+It tasted woody with some faint roasted notes.

 Infusion 7 (2 minutes and 15 seconds): The liquor was mostly roasted notes and astringency.